jamesbrandscience/jamesbrandscience.github.io/research.md

 #### In prep

-* Lynott D, Connell L, Brysbaert M, Carney J, &  **Brand, J.** (Submitted).
-Sensorimotor norms of modality-specific perceptual strength and effector-specific action strength for 40,000 concepts. [pre-print](https://psyarxiv.com/ktjwp)

 * **Brand, J.**, & Monaghan, P. (In prep).
 Experimental diachronics: Predictors of lexical stability and change in language evolution.
+[CogSci poster]

 * **Brand, J.** (In prep).
 Predicting the age of acquisition of concepts from sensorimotor experience. [preview slides](https://jamesbrandscience.github.io/assets/LuCiD_090718.pdf)